 CLAT 2026 Subject Wise Weightage and Topics to Study

 CLAT 2026 Subject Wise Weightage: The Common Law Admission Test (CLAT) 2026 is a highly competitive exam for LLB aspirants.
-CLAT 2026 is held by the Consortium of National Law Universities for admission into the five-year integrated LLB and LLM programmes of various National Law Universities.
+CLAT 2026 will be held by the Consortium of National Law Universities for admission into the five-year integrated LLB and LLM programmes of various National Law Universities.
 Candidates preparing for the CLAT 2026 must be well-versed with the CLAT subject-wise weightage and important topics.
 The CLAT 2026 subject-wise weightage will help aspirants to decide and plan the time to be devoted to a topic/subject as per its weightage for the CLAT exam.
-The Consortium of National Law Universities will conduct the CLAT 2026 exam tentatively in the second week of December 2025 for admitting students into the five-year integrated LLB and LLM programmes of various NLUs.
+The Consortium of National Law Universities will conduct the CLAT 2026 exam on December 7, 2025 for admitting students into the five-year integrated LLB and LLM programmes of various NLUs.
 In this article, candidates will get all the important information regarding the CLAT 2026 subject-wise weightage and topics to study.

 CLAT 2026 Subject Wise Weightage and Topics to Study